alfarozy/pw2022_a_213040003/README.md

 more about me https://alfarozy.id

 ## What we do ?
- - Pertemuan 2 (Sintkas PHP Dasar)
+ - Pertemuan 2 (Sintaks PHP Dasar)
- - Pertemuan 3 (Pengulangan / looping)
+ - Pertemuan 3 (Control Flow - Pengulangan dan pengkondisian)
+ - Pertemuan 4